IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 - [ ] the number of automata Kingfisher/Eledeia has purchased via Giltstern doesn't line up with what's at her house
 #### Hidden Cove
 - At base of column, on the side of the Eledeia residence
-- Descend via a long series of wooden platforms and ladders (or sail there?) - could be interesting encounter loc
+- Descend via a long series of wooden platforms and ladders (or sail there?) - accessible from back of depot
 	- private property, guard forces to fight around it
 - Automata get ferried here, constructing a trading ship
-- Decomposing sahuagin skulls
 - Tucked away nook holds the skulls/bodies of Sahuagin fray wraiths, submerged in water
 	- automata dumping a box of them into the water
+	- can be activated by smashing a skull

 ## La Sul (southmost pillar)